How to respond to negative hotel reviews

-The message is clear that not only do hoteliers need to respond to negative reviews, but doing so in the right way is crucial.
-Having a bad review on TripAdvisor hurts your reputation.
-A proper response to a bad review can do two things for you.
-It can minimize the damage to your reputation by making prospective guests think more highly of you, and it can repair your relationship with unhappy reviewers.
+The message is clear that not only do hoteliers need to respond to negative reviews, but also that doing so in the right way is crucial.
+Having a bad review on sites like Tripadvisor hurts your reputation.
+But a proper response to a bad review can minimize the damage to your reputation and repair your relationship with unhappy reviewers.

 1. Thank the guest by name